MX-Futhark/geoguessr-docs/rivers-of-france/README.md

 The Cher is another tributary of the Loire and flows through central France.

+⚠ As mentioned in the methodology section, [Cherbourg(-en-Cotentin)](https://en.wikipedia.org/wiki/Cherbourg-en-Cotentin), whose name could be parsed as Cher-town, has nothing to do with the Cher.
+Fortunately, its modern name includes [the peninsula](https://en.wikipedia.org/wiki/Cotentin_Peninsula) at the tip of which it is located.

 **Native names**: _le Cher_ (French)

 **Info**: [Wikipedia](https://en.wikipedia.org/wiki/Cher_(river))